chevito/minenetred/README.md

 # Minenetred

-App for logging time entries in multiple projects in redmine.
+App which allows logging time entries in multiple projects and dates into redmine.

 ## Before running